 So what does The Ocean Legacy Foundation do to tackle this issue?

 The Ocean Legacy Foundation (OLF) is a globally-recognized, non-profit organization based in British Columbia, Canada.
 Their goal is to end ocean plastic waste using their four-pillar EPIC approach:

 Education and Research: In order to solve a problem, you must first understand the problem.
-Through community engagement, youth outreach programs, their Marine Debris Solutions handbook and other initiatives, OLF provides access to information about the plastic crisis.
-With this knowledge, citizens can make informed decisions to help end plastic pollution.
+Through 10 free online lessons called EPIC Academy, community engagement, public outreach programs, their Marine Debris Solutions handbook and other initiatives, OLF provides access to information about the plastic crisis.
+With this knowledge, citizens can make informed decisions and take action to help end plastic pollution.

 Policy and Advocacy: Through collaboration with governments, non-government entities, organizations and volunteers, OLF helps to guide decision making and develop better programs and practices related to plastic pollution.
 This may include actions such as packaging restrictions, disposal guidelines and more.